007Sancheti/Weather-forecast/README.md

 # Weather-Forecast-App

 This project is created with the help OpenWeatherMap API.
+It also contains Dark/Light mode.

 ## How to run